Project-Counter/cop5/source/appendices/a-glossary-of-terms.rst

      -

    * - Full_Content_Database
      - A COUNTER Host_Type for report providers that offer databases that are a collection of content items that are not aggregated into titles (i.e. not part of a serial or book or other title).

-       Note: In contrast to A&I_Databases and Aggregated_Full_Content the Investigations and Requests for Full_Content_Databases (like for example Cochrane Database of Systematic Reviews) are reported with Data_Type Database.
+Full_Content_Database may include but not be exclusively composed of multimedia content items.
      -

    * - Full-text article